jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 - Served as a Math Teaching assistant at San Diego High School

 I have beeen fortuante to have found an opportunity where I see my son Shay on a daily basis.   <b>Many things folded together to help me make Teaching a service choice</b>.

+### Model Trains and Service
+Best intentions sometimes mess up.
+I was trying to "serve", but it did not work out the way I expected.
+Sorry Roy, Tiernan, Shay and others.
+Service should not be by my parameters.

+I tried to give gas money to my daughter during Thanksgiving.
+Sorry Claire, I will try to keep sickness to my own time.

+Overall, God is love, family is love.
+Ward family is love.
+The service is were we can tend to make <b>things more difficult</b>.